-(disruptive).
-Moreover, the knowledge may be (i) new to the enterprise under consideration; (ii) new to the world.
-Focus on incremental and new to the market/firm blurs the dichotomy between innovation and diffusion as new to the firm may not be new to the market but is quite important from the perspective of diffusion.
-Besides, complexity of the innovation-diffusion phenomenon increases once it is recognized that often adaptation of new knowledge is required as a part of the diffusion process as adaptation often requires incremental innovation.
-(Basant, 1990) Moreover, since cumulative impact of incremental innovations is often higher than the impact of radical innovations (Abernathy and Utterback, 1978; Dosi et. al, 1988: pp 45-47), it is therefore especially relevant for policy.
+Once innovation is seen as introduction of new knowledge in the market and one views the process from the perspective of an enterprise, it is useful to distinguish between degrees of novelty that the new knowledge entails.
+The literature typically classifies it as incremental (adaptive) or radical (disruptive).6 Moreover, the knowledge may be (a) new to the enterprise under consideration; (b) new to the market that the enterprise operates in; or (c) new to the world.
+Focus on incremental and new to the market/firm blurs the dichotomy between innovation and diffusion, as new to the firm may not be new to the market but is quite important from the perspective of diffusion.
+Besides, the complexity of the innovation-diffusion phenomenon increases once it is recognized that often adaptation of new knowledge is required as a part of the diffusion process as adaptation often requires incremental innovation (Basant, 1990).
+Moreover, since cumulative impact of incremental innovations is often higher than the impact of radical innovations (Abernathy & Utterback, 1978; Dosi, Freeman, Nelson, & Soete, 1988, pp. 45-47), it is therefore especially relevant for policy.
 What if the policy has differential impacts on incremental and radical innovations?

-The policy dilemma regarding the trade-offs between innovation and diffusion is well known - policies that facilitate invention and innovation may constrain diffusion.
-For example, strong and exclusive intellectual property rights may create incentives for invention and innovation but may be detrimental to diffusion.
+The policy dilemma regarding the trade-offs between innovation and diffusion is well known-policies that facilitate invention and innovation may constrain diffusion.7 For example, strong and exclusive intellectual property rights (IPR) may create incentives for invention and innovation but may be detrimental to diffusion.
 But diffusion of technology is critical for enhancing productivity and competitiveness of a sector/economy.
-It has been suggested that till recently, policy initiatives have not focused on the improvement of the diffusion process.
-(Stoneman and Diederen, 1994)
+It has been suggested that till recently, policy initiatives have not focused on the improvement of the diffusion process (Stoneman & Diederen, 1994).